Big Trees Farm is our family’s hobby farm, located in the Saint Marks Community of Hogansville, Ga- approximately 5 miles off of Interstate 85 South.

 Our farm is a certified wildlife habitat.
 The gardens are grown naturally and set up to attract many beneficial insects, butterflies, and hummingbirds.
 We also practice intensive gardening– growing large varieties of vegetables and herbs in small spaces, using vertical gardening techniques, succession planting, and focus on natural soil fertility.
 Our 29 x 28 ft kitchen garden is usually growing over 70 varieties of vegetables and herbs.
 We are also developing a small orchard and several butterfly gardens and nature trails for friends and family to enjoy.

 We love to host international students, scholars, workers, and families at our farm.
-For information on opportunities available, visit our International Friends page.
+For information on opportunities available, visit our International Resources page.
 We are frequently working on various projects around the farm to help them have a fun experience while they are here.
-For a list of current and long term projects, see our Projects page.
-To learn about life at Big Trees Farm visit our Stories page.
+To find out how to get involved, see our Volunteer page.
+To learn about life at Big Trees Farm visit our Word of the Week page.